Nestor-Ch/Reach_QDB/README.md

 ## The structure
-The app is created to support the database structure of a 3 tables:
-   - **The Research_cycle_tracker table** - The table consisting of 2 columns:
-     - **'Research_cycle_ID'** - column containing the project IDs (unique identifiers of each research cycle (but not of each round of research))
-     - **'Name'** - column containing the project's full names/descriptions
-This first table is created by the user and is one of the only manual inputs needed for the database to function.
-It serves as a descriptor, telling the user what exactly is conatined in the database at the moment

-The following two tables are created by the user during the process of uploading the KOBO form:
+The following two table is created by the user during the process of uploading the KOBO form:
    - **Project-database** - the main table of the database hosting all of the questions of all of the KOBO forms uploaded into the tool.
 The questions in this table are not unique, some of them are duplicated if the same question is present in multiple surveys.
 This dataframe consists of the following columns:
      - **'database_label_clean'** - The clean version of the question's english label
      - **'question_type'** - KOBO column 'type' describing whether the column is a 'select_one', 'select_multiple', 'decimal' or 'integer'